effatastore/sc/README.md

 </p>

-_The version can be manually chosen for your virtual private server if universal installation fails._ See [Ridwan Fog Versions_](docs/fog-versions.md).
+_The version can be manually chosen for your virtual private server if universal installation fails._ See [EFFATA Fog Versions_](docs/fog-versions.md).
 ##

 ## Command: _menu_
-`Use this to access PROJECT RIDWAN Menu through vps terminal`
+`Use this to access PROJECT EFFATA Menu through vps terminal`
 #